-Fiscal policy Policy on tax, spending and borrowing by the government.
-Fiscal year The 12 months on which government budgets are based, beginning 1 April and ending 31 March of the subsequent calendar year.
-Fixed investment Spending on buildings, machinery and equipment contributing to production capacity.

-Foreign direct investment
+Fiscal policy Policy on taxation, public spending and borrowing by the government.
+The 12 months on which government budgets are based, beginning Fiscal year 1 April and ending 31 March of the subsequent calendar year.
+Fiscal space The ability of government's budget to provide additional resources for a desired programme without jeopardising fiscal or debt sustainability.
+Fixed investment Spending on buildings, machinery and equipment contributing to production capacity in the economy.
+See also gross fixed capital formation.
+Foreign direct investment (FDI) The acquisition of controlling interest by governments, institutions or individuals of a business in another country.

-(FDI)

-Movements of international capital entailing the purchase or establishment of ownership and control of a domestic operation by a

-foreign company.